aershov24/FSC_Candidates_Test/README.md

 💡**Hint**: Search Github for Machine Learning interview questions repos that other people did.
 Usually they  already formatted as Markdown and can get you great amount of QAS for the topic

-💡**Hint**: When exploring some topic look at the `Table of Content` to get a sense on what subtopics you can cover
+💡**Hint**: When research on some topic look at the `Table of Content` in your favorite ML/DS book to get a sense on what subtopics you can cover.
+Most of the Coursera and Udemy courses will work too!

 # How To Format Interview Questions